Covent Garden’s al fresco paradise is here to stay.

-Covent Garden has unveiled a massive new unified outdoor dining scheme including 35 local restaurants, and has set up extensive seating areas complete with parasols, heaters, lighting and wind blocking screens.
-Visitors are now able to stroll through Henrietta Street, Floral Street, Maiden Lane, and Southampton Street, in addition to the already pedestrianised Piazza, King Street, and James Street.
-Those who frequented the area before the pandemic will be happy to see some of their favourite Covent Garden restaurants once again serving food and drinks outside.
-Among them are SUSHISAMBA, Ladurée, Mariage Freres, Avobar, Da Henrietta, and Din Tai Fung, to name only a few.
+Covent Garden’s massive outdoor dining scheme initially included more than 35 local restaurants, with extensive seating areas set up to accommodate the public with parasols, heaters, lighting, and wind blocking screens.
+Visitors were able to stroll through Henrietta Street, Floral Street, Maiden Lane, and Southampton Street, in addition to the already pedestrianised Piazza, King Street, and James Street.
+Participating Covent Garden restaurants included SUSHISAMBA, Ladurée, Mariage Freres, Avobar, Da Henrietta, and Din Tai Fung, to name only a few.

 Now, Henrietta Street, Maiden Lane, parts of Southampton Street, and King Street will remain hot spots for outdoor service.
 Westminster City council is also in talks with other neighborhoods about extending al fresco schemes, so let’s hope we see more of them becoming permanent fixtures!
 And now that summer is coming to a close, we’re really glad most of the outdoor spaces are weatherproof…